lmzo46/odin-recipes/README.md

 # odin-recipes
-making a recipe list that links to the recipes own page
+a list of my favorite recipes with links to their pages